 Conclusion on NSAIDs

-Nonsteroidal anti-inflammatory drugs can reduce your dog’s pain but they are not always safe.
-It is true that NSAIDs are provided to pets all the time but they can be very harmful.
-Reduce your dog’s risks by using safer NSAIDs such as EtoGesic, Metacam or Rimadyl.
-These brands are safer and just as effective for dogs.
-Alternatively, try natural alternatives such as those mentioned above because they often work just as well.
+Nonsteroidal anti-inflammatory drugs can reduce a dog’s pain.
+Many aren’t safe though.
+It’s true that NSAIDs are given to pets all the time, but they can be harmful.
+Reduce your dog’s risks.
+Use NSAIDs like EtoGesic, Metacam or Rimadyl.
+These brands are just as effective.
+Better yet, try natural alternatives.